jlpteaching/ECS154B/lab1/lab1.md

   - `pipelined/`: This is the code for the pipelined CPU.
 Right now, this is just an empty template.
 You will implement this in Lab 4.
   - `single-cycle/`: This is the code for the single cycle CPU.
 Right now, this is just an empty template.
 You will implement this in Lab 2.
   - `configuration.scala`: Contains a simple class to configure the CPU. **Do not modify.**
   - `elaborate.scala`: Contains a main function to output FIRRTL- and Verilog-based versions of the CPU design.
-You can use this file by executing `runMain CODCPU.elaborate` in `sbt`.
+You can use this file by executing `runMain dinocpu.elaborate` in `sbt`.
 More details below. **Do not modify.**
   - `simulate.scala`: Contains a main function to simulate your CPU design.
 This simulator is written in Scala using the [Treadle executing engine](https://github.com/freechipsproject/treadle).
-You can execute the simulator by using `runMain CODCPU.simulate` from sbt.
+You can execute the simulator by using `runMain dinocpu.simulate` from sbt.
 This will allow you to run *real RISC-V binaries* on your CPU design.
 More detail about this will be given in Lab 2. **Do not modify.**
   - `top.scala`: A simple Chisel file that hooks up the memory to the CPU. **Do not modify.**
 - `test/`
   - `java/`: This contains some Gradescope libraries for automated grading. **Feel free to ignore.**